tom773/sim-engine-ravelin/README.md

 4. **Balance Sheet Updates**: All transactions update the relevant balance sheets in real-time

 The ML model is trained on actual consumer spending patterns, so the simulated consumers behave somewhat realistically!

-Excellent question.
-You've built a robust and well-structured foundation.
-Moving to a "professional-grade" simulator involves deepening the existing mechanics and adding new, interconnected systems that capture more of the complexity of a real economy.

-Think of it as moving from a detailed sketch to a full-scale, living blueprint of an economy.
-Here is a roadmap of features and mechanics you can add, categorized by domain.

 ### Roadmap

 #### 1: Deepening the Financial System